darylloh29/ParkNow/README.md

 To run the project, use the following command:

 1. Navigate to the project directory: `cd your-project`
+2. Create a `.env.local` file in the root repository and add in `GOOGLE_API_KEY=<your-api-key>`
-2. Start up expo: `npx expo start`
+3. Start up expo: `npx expo start`
-3. Start up Android emulator: Press `a`
+4. Start up Android emulator: Press `a`
-   * Set up Android emulator using Android Studio if not previously done, device used: Pixel 7 Pro API 34
+   - Set up Android emulator using Android Studio if not previously done, device used: Pixel 7 Pro API 34
-4. App is launched
+5. App is launched

 ## Technology Stack

 - **Language**: JavaScript, PostgreSQL
 - **Database**: Supabase
 - **Frameworks**: React Native

 ## Software Requirements Specification

 For detailed documentation, refer to the `.docs` directory

 [View the Software Requirements Specification Documentation](https://github.com/darylloh29/ParkNow/blob/main/docs/Software%20Requirements%20Specification%20SC2006.pdf)